Section III: Academic Standards

 The Law School permits several types of externships: (1) Individual Externships; (2) Faculty-Mentored Externships; and (3) Integrated Externships.
 Each type of externship is detailed below.

 - The Externship Program is designed to allow a student to receive academic credit for gaining legal experience beyond that available in the classroom setting by working under the supervision of a licensed attorney or judge in a governmental or non-profit entity.
+Where government and non-profit entities are not able to fulfill a student’s learning goals, the Externship Director may approve a placement with a for-profit entity; provided, however, that Curriculum Committee approval shall also be required for any placement at a for-profit law firm.

-- A student who has completed the first year of law school may participate in an Externship during any semester in which the student is enrolled as a full-time law student.
+- A student who has completed the first year of law school may participate in an externship during any semester in which the student is enrolled as a full-time law student.
 If the student will be advising or representing clients in the externship placement, the student must have completed three semesters of law school, in accordance with North Carolina State Bar Rules, Chapter 1, Subchapter C, Section .0200 et seq.

-- The Externship Administrator is responsible for assisting in the location of suitable field placements where appropriate, working with field supervisors to explain and implement the Law School's expectations for field placements, developing appropriate policies regarding site visits, assisting students in understanding the rules governing placements, developing policies to implement the provisions of this rule, and generally providing guidance to the externship program to achieve the goal of providing students with a sound educational experience.
+- The Externship Director is responsible for assisting in the location of suitable field placements where appropriate, working with field supervisors to explain and implement the Law School's expectations for field placements, developing appropriate policies regarding site visits, assisting students in understanding the rules governing placements, developing policies to implement the provisions of this rule, and generally providing guidance to the externship program to achieve the goal of providing students with a sound educational experience.

-- As explained below regarding the various types of Externships, a research paper may be done in conjunction with an Externship.
-The amount of credit to be awarded for the paper component of the Externship will be determined by the length of the paper.
+- As explained below regarding the various types of externships, a research paper may be done in conjunction with an externship.
+The amount of credit to be awarded for the paper component of the externship will be determined by the length of the paper.
 In advance of commencing the externship, the student is responsible for obtaining the faculty supervisor's approval of the research paper.
-The faculty supervisor will be responsible for evaluating the quality of the paper and determining a grade for the paper..
-Credits earned for completion of a paper undertaken in conjunction with an Externship will not count toward the limit imposed for Independent Study credits that a student may earn.
+The faculty supervisor will be responsible for evaluating the quality of the paper and determining a grade for the paper.
+Credits earned for completion of a paper undertaken in conjunction with an externship will not count toward the limit imposed for Independent Study credits that a student may earn.

-- A student participating in an Externship may not earn a salary or receive other compensation for the work performed in the placement except for reimbursement for travel and other work-related expenses required by the placement entity.
+- A student participating in an externship may not earn a salary or receive other compensation for the work performed in the placement except for reimbursement for travel and other work-related expenses required by the placement entity.

 - Individual Externships are expected to occur in the local area, with placements in close enough proximity to the Law School to permit the student to fulfill the remaining credit requirements for the semester by attending regularly scheduled law school classes.